zapata-engineering/orquestra-core/README.md

 ## What is it?

 Orquestra Core is a set of libraries used for quantum computing developed by [Zapata Computing](https://www.zapatacomputing.com).
 It's a part of [Orquestra](https://www.zapatacomputing.com/orquestra/) platform, but can be used as standalone Python libraries.
-For more details please refer to [the documentation](https://zapatacomputing.github.io/orquestra-core/)
+For more details please refer to [the documentation](https://docs.orquestra.io/docs/core/index.html)

 Orquestra Core comprises of the following packages:

+- [`orquestra-sdk`](https://github.com/zapatacomputing/orquestra-workflow-sdk) provides tools for composing, executing, and managing computational workflows.

 - [`orquestra-quantum`](https://github.com/zapatacomputing/orquestra-quantum) provides